 - 4.2.1 To prove that it is functioning each day it is used each GC/MS must produce an acceptable test mix response (See 4.3.3.1).
 If for any reason there is not an acceptable response, then a determination of the cause of the failure and corrective actions must be undertaken.
 Samples may need to be reanalyzed.
-The failure of the standard due to instrument failure should be noted in the logbook, along with whatever maintenance that was performed to remedy the situation. - 4.2.2 To confirm any substance, there must be a valid standard of that substance analyzed on the same instrumental method before or after seven calendar days of the sample run.
-Example, a standard ran on Monday is good for all samples run starting the previous Tuesday through the following Sunday. - 4.2.3 If a sample is analyzed using a GC/MS acquisition method that is of limited scope and the results are negative the analyst may either report negative for the analyte the limited method was designed for, i.e. "No LSD detected" or the sample can be analyzed on the "DRUG" general screening method or a variant of the "DRUG" method. - 4.3 General Scheduled Maintenance
+The failure of the standard due to instrument failure should be noted in the logbook, along with whatever maintenance that was performed to remedy the situation. - 4.2.2 To confirm any substance, there must be a valid standard of that substance analyzed on the same instrument using the same instrumental method before or after seven calendar days of the sample run.
+Example, a standard ran on Monday is good for all samples run starting the previous Tuesday through the following Sunday. - 4.2.3 If a sample is analyzed using a GC/MS acquisition method that is of limited scope and the results are negative the analyst may either report negative for the analyte the limited method was designed for, i.e. "No LSD detected" or the sample can be analyzed on the "DRUGLONG" general screening method that includes late eluting compounds or a variant of the "DRUGLONG" method.

+4.3 General Scheduled Maintenance